lornevgreen/CloudBank-V2/README.md

 # Banking Services
-The purpose is to allow software to pown coins.
+The purpose is to allow the software to pown CloudCoins.
 Some examples of use:

 You sell products from your website and want to accept CloudCoins as payment.

-You want to sell virtule goods in your minecraft server without worrying about charge backs.
+You want to sell virtual goods in your Minecraft server without worrying about chargebacks.

-You create an accounting system and want to recieve and export CloudCoins.
+You can create an accounting system and want to receive and export CloudCoins.

-NOTES: To Stop Replay attacks and other sercurity concenrs, HTTPS.
+NOTES: To Stop Replay attacks and other security concerns, HTTPS.

 For receiving CloudCoins, you may only need a few services.
 The other services may be shut down to reduce the security surface.
-Services that are neccessary include: Echo, (Deposite or Import One Stack), Get Receipt.
-The Print Welcome, Show Coins, Expot One Stack services can be shut off if you will collect your CloudCoins from the harddrive of the web server that runs CloudBank.
+Necessary services include: Echo, (Deposit or Import One Stack), Get Receipt.
+The Print Welcome, Show Coins, Export One Stack services can be shut off if you will collect your CloudCoins from the hard drive of the webserver that runs the CloudBank.

-Note that this fist phaze service uses file-based storage and not a database.
+Note: that this fist Phase service uses file-based storage and not a database.

 Many services are available:
 1. Print Welcome